 BrookLink serves Jesus Christ by collaborating globally with local church movements and cultivating unique friendships with international pastors, leaders, and churches.
 Through mutual mentoring, coaching, learning, preaching, teaching and encouragement, leaders discover their God-given calling, grow in their knowledge of Biblical truth and gain the skills to lead with courage.

 Doug and Michaele Briggs work in Yunnan Province in southwestern China among many ethnic minorities including Tibetan Buddhists.
-They have worked in China for 20 years, since August 1995.
+They have worked in China since 1995.
 Doug is a medical doctor, spending much of his time providing rural medical outreach.
 This means driving and hiking over remote roads and trails to visit people in areas where there is little or no medical help.
 The rest of his time is divided between working at clinics in two different cities.
-Michaele has begun teaching English to children who start with no knowledge of English at all, and is building relationships with the students and other staff at the school.
-Two of the Briggs grown children now live in the US, and the youngest is in her last year at an international academy, before going to college.
+Michaele teaches English to children who start with no knowledge of English at all, while building relationships with the students and staff at the school.

 “We are driven by the hope that God might be glorified in a place where He is unknown, despite having carved these mountains, valleys, forests and the rugged, attractive people they contain!”